• Skip to Content

 • Copyright Violations/Computer Usage

-The following academic regulations are the general requirements governing study in the Engineering for Professionals program at Johns Hopkins University.
+The following academic policies are the general requirements governing study in the Engineering for Professionals program at Johns Hopkins University.
 Students are expected to be familiar with these requirements and with the specific regulations set forth in the sections relevant to particular programs of study.

 Requirements for degree and certificate programs described in this catalogue are subject to change.
 When this occurs, students may fulfill any set of requirements in force during their time in the program.